pisv/gethandly.wiki-playground/Step-Two.md

 ```

 If you don't happen to know Xtext, you can safely ignore most of the
 implementation details.
+They needn't concern us here; suffice to know

-In this case, `createStructuralAst` returns an EMF `Resource`
+that `createStructuralAst` returns an EMF `Resource` that contains
-that contains an object graph representing the AST.
+an object graph representing the AST.

 The method `buildStructure` walks through this object graph and
 in the process creates handles for source elements, initializes